SavoGlavan/Interview-Project/README.md

 - EF Core migrations must be applied for the database
 - Frontend service URLs must point to your local backend port
 - Backend and frontend are run separately

+These accounts are preloaded from the `backup.sql` file and can be used immediately.

 ## 🧩 Troubleshooting